Games for two year olds: these are the 26 best toddler games

 Or do you still have a noisy toy at home?
 Which parent not ?!

-Instead of silently cursing the musical object every time it goes off, use that thing for it play hide and seek.
+Instead of silently cursing the musical object every time it goes off, use it for hide-and-seek.

 Have your little one leave the room, turn it on and hide it.
 Your 2 year old will love his yacht.